 After losing confidence in my UFT attorney, I retained a labor lawyer who negotiated a settlement

 of the case.
 I agreed to transfer to another school after a suspension without pay for a period of two months.
 For some reason, the DOE refused to accept the settlement.
 I hired a new attorney to represent me.
 After seven days of hearings

 of the hearing panel voted to terminate me on June 1, 1998.
 The minority

 panel member said that I should be transferred to another school without penalty.

 On June 24, 1998, I filed a petition

 with the Supreme Court of New York under Article 75 of the Civil Practice Law and Rules of New York to vacate the dismissal.
-I dismissed my attorney, filed a reply affidavit
+I dismissed my third attorney, filed a reply affidavit

 , and represented myself at the hearing before a Supreme Court judge.
 My petition was denied, and my appeal